Yixiu-Wang/PipsNLP.jl/README.md

 ## Overview
 PipsNLP.jl is a Julia interface to the [PIPS-NLP](https://github.com/Argonne-National-Laboratory/PIPS/tree/master/PIPS-NLP) nonlinear optimization solver.
 Running the solver requires a working PIPS-NLP installation following the [instructions](https://github.com/Argonne-National-Laboratory/PIPS).
-The PipsNLP.jl package works with [Plasmo.jl](https://github.com/zavalab/Plasmo.jl) to model and solve optimization problems in parallel.

-## Important Notes
-At some point, PIPS-NLP updated and broke support for linking constraints.
-If you wish to model with linking constraints, try checking out the following commit hash:
+At some point, PIPS-NLP updated which broke support for linking constraints.
+If you wish to model with linking constraints, try checking out the following commit hash from the
-`62f664237447c7ce05a62552952c86003d90e68f`
+PIPS-NLP repo and compiling: `62f664237447c7ce05a62552952c86003d90e68f`

+Also note that you will need to compile PIPS-NLP with the same version of MPI used for your Julia environment.

 ## Julia Interface Installation
 PipsNLP.jl can be installed using the following Julia Pkg command.